 Of course, applications and systems developer jobs are not the only two positions available in the field of software engineering.
-Here are some other common roles and their corresponding salaries for people trained in computer programming.
+Other common roles include mobile developers, applications architects, quality assurance analysts, and database administrators.

 How to Become a Software Engineer

-Completing a two- or four-year computer science degree has until recently been the only path to successfully launching a career as a software engineer.
-Other math- and science-related degrees in fields like information systems, electronics, and civil engineering, or even one-off courses via community colleges have also enabled folks to transition to a career in software development.
+Completing a two- or four-year computer science degree has, until recently, been the only path to successfully launching a career as a software engineer.
+Other math- and science-related degrees in fields like information systems, electronics, and civil engineering or even community college courses have also enabled people to transition into software development.

 But a formal degree or some college coursework are no longer the only paths to becoming a web developer.
-Coding bootcamps are an increasingly popular option for those who want to transition to software engineering in the near term.
+Coding bootcamps are an increasingly popular option for those who want to quickly transition into software engineering.

-Coding bootcamps are intensive eight- to 14-week programs that focus on practical, language-specific programming skills, but also typically cover information technology fundamentals.
-Most bootcamps are designed to prepare students to enter the IT job market ASAP, and focus on the skills most in-demand within a certain geography.
-Before you choose a camp, consider which type of job you are gunning for and which language you should therefore learn.
+Coding bootcamps are intensive eight- to 14-week programs that focus on practical, language-specific programming skills but also typically cover information technology fundamentals.
+Most bootcamps are designed to prepare students to enter the IT job market ASAP and focus on the skills most in-demand within a certain geography.
+Before you choose a program, consider which type of job you are looking for and which language you should therefore learn.

 Based in New York?
 Check out these 10 Free Coding Classes in NYC!